 In the beginning, I bought an old station wagon, threw my tools in the back and drove to dealerships hoping to get a chance to do some work, parking where no one could see my vehicle (it was way too embarrassing to work out of), but doing every job I did get to the best of my ability.
 Over the course of the next three years, the business grew, with a succession of bigger and better vehicles and a more professional presentation, allowing progressively more flexibility and much better service for my customers.

 Finally, in 2003, a HUGE upgrade to our fleet came to me via Dick Lynch at Jet Chevrolet.
-Dick “forced” me to upgrade, promising a much better work environment, and man, was he right!
-Those work trucks were a dream to work out of and allowed us to do just about anything – we were literally driving a fully contained shop on wheels, with power 12′ awnings to keep us dry and cool, laptops and internet access to stay on top of the latest data, and fully stocked with all the product and tools to do just about anything without having to run anywhere for parts!
+Dick “forced” me to upgrade to an Express van with a 12′ box on the back, which promised a much better work environment, and boy, was he right!
+Those work trucks were a dream to work out of and allowed me to do just about anything, anywhere – I was literally driving a fully contained shop on wheels, with a power 12′ awning to keep dry and cool, laptop and internet access to stay on top of the latest data, and fully stocked with all the product and tools to do just about anything without having to run anywhere for parts!